A moduli stack of tropical curves: Geometric stacks in arbitrary contexts

 \begin{example} Let $k$ be a non-Archimedean field and let $\bfC$ be the category $\mathbf{An}_k$ of Berkovich analytic spaces, endowed with the \'etale topology (see \cite{Berkovich_book} and \cite{Berkovich_etalecoho}).
 If we consider $\PP$ to be the class of universally submersive $G$-smooth morphisms (as defined in \cite{ConradTemkin_descent}), then geometric stacks are nothing but the non-Archimedean analytic stacks defined in \cite{Ulirsch_trop=quot}.
 We also refer the reader to \cite{Yu_Gromovcompactness} and \cite{PortaYu_higherGAGA}, where the authors propose an alternative version of this theory. \end{example}

-\begin{example} Finally, in the upcoming \cite{MarcusSatrianoUlirsch_troptoricstack}, the authors enlarge the category of toric varieties to a category of \emph{toric varieties with torsion} that also includes split diagonalizable groups.
+\begin{example} One may enlarge the category of toric varieties to a category of \emph{toric varieties with torsion} that also includes split diagonalizable groups.
 Its topology is generated by torus-invariant open subsets and, taking $\PP$ be the class of smooth toric morphisms, we obtain a geometric context. \emph{Toric stacks} (in the sense of \cite{GeraschenkoSatriano_toricstacksI}) are then nothing but geometric stacks in this context. \end{example}

 A \emph{geometric groupoid} is a groupoid object $(U,R,s,t,c,i,e)$ in the category of geometric spaces, such that the two projection morphisms $s$ and $t$ are covers and in $\PP$.
 So $(U,R,s,t,c,i,e)$ consists of two geometric spaces $R$ and $U$ as well as \begin{itemize} \item a \emph{source morphism} $s\mathrel{\mathop:} R\rightarrow U$ in $\PP$, \item a \emph{target morphism} $t\mathrel{\mathop:} R\rightarrow U$ in $\PP$, \item a \emph{composition morphism} $c\mathrel{\mathop:} R\times_{s,U,t}R\rightarrow R$, \item an \emph{inverse morphism} $i\mathrel{\mathop:} R\rightarrow R$, and \item a \emph{unit morphism} $e\mathrel{\mathop:} U\rightarrow R$, \end{itemize} such that for every object $T$ in $\bfC$ the septuple $\big(U(T), R(T), s,t,c,i,e)$ is a groupoid in the category of sets --- in other words, describes a category in which all morphisms are invertible.
 We will write a geometric groupoid simply as $(R\rightrightarrows U)$, avoiding the reference to all involved morphisms.